People walking by a TIFF sign during the Toronto International Film Festival.

 Toronto International Film Festival (TIFF)

-It attracts highly anticipated films from established and emerging filmmakers, scores of major film stars and endless glamour and galas.
+TIFF, one of the world’s most influential cinematic events, celebrates its 50th anniversary.
+The 10-day-long festival attracts highly anticipated films from established and emerging filmmakers, scores of major film stars and endless glamour and galas.
 It also marks the kick-off for Oscar buzz each year.

-In addition to red carpets and after-parties, there are educational workshops, guest Q&As and screenings.
+In addition to red carpets and after-parties, the event features educational workshops, guest Q&As and screenings.
 Screening tickets, especially seats at a gala, are highly sought after.
 Become a TIFF member for early access to tickets.
 Check back regularly for releases or join RUSH lines, which open minutes before a movie, for the chance to secure last-minute tickets.

 With five state-of-the-art cinemas, a film reference library and an art gallery, the TIFF Bell Lightbox is a movie lover’s cultural hub.
 Dine at contemporary seafood-focused LUMA or O&B Canteen for a post-film discussion or quick bite on the way to more star-sighting.
 Reserve your Toronto accommodation well in advance for this star-studded film festival.

-When: September 5–15, 2024
+When: September 4–14, 2025

-Where: downtown Toronto
+Where: various theatres in Toronto

 Toronto Palestine Film Festival (TPFF)